isomerpages/isomerpages-govtech/media/technews/_posts/2018-05-22-geospatial-powered-smart-nation.md

 ![Geospatial-Powered Smart Nation]({{site.baseurl}}/images/technews/geospatial-powered-smart-nation-part-2.png)

-*<div align="center">Team members are attached to various Government agencies, lending their geospatial expertise through map-based projects such as the One Service system and intranet-based platform Geospace.</div>*
+*Team members are attached to various Government agencies, lending their geospatial expertise through map-based projects such as the One Service system and intranet-based platform Geospace.*

 An example is a recently completed project for the Ministry of National Development.